(Quick Reference)

 package com.example

-import grails.cli.GrailsApplicationCommand
+import grails.dev.commands.GrailsApplicationCommand

 class BackupCommand implements GrailsApplicationCommand {